demisto/content-docs/docs/tutorials/tut-setup-dev.md

 :::tip
 If you are using WSL2 on Windows, you can still use Docker Desktop from WSL.
-Follow [the following tutorial](https://docs.docker.com/desktop/windows/wsl/#enabling-docker-support-in-wsl-2-distros) for more details.
+See [the following tutorial](https://docs.docker.com/desktop/windows/wsl/#enabling-docker-support-in-wsl-2-distros) for more details.
 :::

 Great, all the prerequisites are set!
 We can get started.